Contact Us

+Thanksgiving weekend is the most traveled holiday period of the year and DUI arrests are at their highest between Thanksgiving and New Year’s Day.
+Impaired drivers make it a dangerous time to be on the road.
 Why?
-Because alcohol decreases your ability to drive a motor vehicle safely.
-The more you drink, the more you are impaired.
-When you decide to get behind the wheel to drive, there is a higher likelihood that you will be involved in an accident.
+Because alcohol and drugs decrease your ability to drive a motor vehicle safely.
+The more you consume, the more you are impaired.
+Impaired driving alters your judgment, response time and other driving abilities so when you decide to get behind the wheel to drive, there is a higher likelihood that you will be involved in a car accident.

 Your level of impairment is measured by what is referred to as blood alcohol concentration or BAC.
 This is used because alcohol concentration in the body is directly related to impairment.
 However, it’s important to note that the amount of alcohol required to become impaired differs according to things such as how fast you drink, your weight, your gender, and how much food you have eaten.